Cadbury Chocolate Production to Shift from Europe Back to Birmingham

 “At a time when manufacturing in the UK is facing significant challenges, it has never been more important to secure our business’s long-term competitiveness and sustainability,” said Louise Stigant, Mondelez’s UK head.

-Mondelez stated that a small number of Dairy Milk variants, such as the Big Taste range, will continue to be manufactured in Europe for technical and capacity reasons.
+Mondelez confirmed that a small number of Dairy Milk versions – including the Big Taste range – will still be produced in Europe due to technical and capacity reasons.

-Moving chocolate production back to Birmingham was welcomed by trade unions as a “vote of confidence in the UK workforce.
+The shift back to Birmingham has been welcomed by trade unions as a strong vote of confidence in British workers.

 Unite’s Joe Clarke said, “To complete consultations and negotiations to deliver this fantastic investment, even in the midst of the Covid restrictions, is a credit to the trade union representatives, members, and business.”